status-im/nim-drchaos/README.md

 For most cases, it is fairly trivial to define a data type and a target function that performs some operations and checks if the invariants expressed as assert conditions still hold.
 See [What makes a good fuzz target](https://github.com/google/fuzzing/blob/master/docs/good-fuzz-target.md) for more information.
 Then call `defaultMutator` with that function as parameter.
-That can be as basic as defining a fixed-size type and ensuring the software under test doesn't crash or complex as shown bellow.
+That fuzz target can be as basic as defining a fixed-size type and ensuring the software under test doesn't crash or complex as shown bellow.

 ### Example